History of the Plymouth Garden Club

 The Plymouth Garden Club began as a Horticultural Committee of the Women’s Club, meeting at the home of its founder, Mrs. Charles Barké (Carrie).
 In 1929 it became an independent Garden Club, with Mrs. Barké as its first president.
 The Club has been a member of the Massachusetts Federation of Garden Clubs since 1971.

-Flower Shows have been held in Plymouth at Memorial Hall, The Hedge House of the Antiquarian Society, the Mayflower Society House, Citizens Bank, Masonic Lodge, the Loring Center, the Loring Center, the Eel River Beach Club, and the Plymouth Guild for the Arts.
-The Garden Club has also cooperated with the Plymouth Guild for the Arts with floral arrangements in local art shows.
+Flower Shows have been held in Plymouth at Memorial Hall, The Hedge House of the Antiquarian Society, the Mayflower Society House, Citizens Bank, Masonic Lodge, the Loring Center, the Loring Center, the Eel River Beach Club, the Plymouth Center for the Arts, and the Plymouth Public Library.
+The Garden Club has also cooperated with the Plymouth Center for the Arts with floral arrangements in local art shows.

-Members have participated in Art in Bloom at the Museum of Fine Arts for many years as well as in District and State Flower Shows and the New England Flower Show.
+Members have participated in Art in Bloom at the Museum of Fine Arts in Boston and Art in Bloom at the Center for the Arts in Plymouth for many years Additionally, the Club participated in district, state, and New England flower shows.

 Scholarships are awarded annually to graduating seniors of Plymouth High Schools who are enrolled in a course of studies relevant to the purpose of the Club.